-Canon 5D Mark III versus Leica Q Typ 116
+Canon 5D Mark III vs Leica Q Typ 116

-The physical size and weight of the Canon 5D Mark III and the Leica Q Typ 116 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 5D Mark III and the Leica Q Typ 116 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is considerably smaller (41 percent) than the Canon 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.